Nictiz/Nictiz-STU3-Zib2017/README.md

 The Dutch National ICT institute in the Netherlands (Nictiz) maintains this repository and its contents.
 A number of contained core profiles have been developed under HL7 Netherlands responsability in cooperation with Nictiz and other parties.
 These profiles are marked slightly different in the name (nl-core-\*), the url (http://fhir.nl/*) and their publisher (HL7 Netherlands).
 Profiles by HL7 Netherlands are Patient, Organization, Practitioner, RelatedPerson, HealthcareService, EpisodeOfCare, Location, and datatypes Address and HumanName.

+This repository also contains draft materials such as newly designed FHIR profiles that have not gone through a complete review process.
+Draft materials are differentiated from normative materials by a FHIR status of ‘draft’ and a business version lower than 1.0.0.
+In addition, draft materials will not be included in the FHIR NPM packages.
+Normative materials will have an ‘active’ FHIR status.

 - - - -

 ## Git workflow